Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion Control

-Obviating the fact that the class of support-induced partitionings may not contain the overall optimum in~\eqref{eq:rho_max_part}, the major issue with this strategy is the size of the space to be sequentially searched.
-The total number of support partitionings~$\mathcal{U}_q^p$ (and thus of support-induced partitionings) is the Bell number $\beta_q\triangleq\sum_{p=1}^q \stirlingtwo{q}{p}$, as, by definition, the Stirling number of the second kind $\stirlingtwo{q}{p}$ gives the number of partitionings of a set of cardinality $q$ into $p$ nonempty partitions.
-For example, for a host represented using~$b=8$ bits/element, $q=256$ and we have $\beta_{256}\sim 10^{373}$ possible partitionings\footnote{When $q=2$ there is only one support partitioning with nonzero rate, and hence blind adaptive partitioning is not possible for binary hosts. }.
-The problem can be somewhat relaxed if we only consider support partitionings which contain connected partitions (that is to say, index vectors with adjacent indices), which makes intuitive sense in terms of distortion minimization.
+Apart from the fact that the class of support-induced partitionings may not contain the optimum in~\eqref{eq:rho_max_part}, the major issue with this strategy is the size of the space to be searched.
+The total number of support partitionings in~$\{\mathcal{U}_q^p\}$ is the Bell number $\beta_q\triangleq\sum_{p=1}^q S(q,p)$, as, by definition, the Stirling number of the second kind $S(q,p)$ gives the number of partitionings of a set of cardinality $q$ into $p$ nonempty partitions.
+For example, for a host $\mathbf{x}$ represented using~$b=8$ bits/element, $q=256$ and we have $\beta_{256}\sim 10^{373}$ possible support partitionings\footnote{When $q=2$ there is only one support partitioning with nonzero rate, and hence blind adaptive partitioning is not possible for binary hosts. }.
+The problem can be somewhat relaxed if we only consider support partitionings with connected partitions (that is to say, index vectors with adjacent indices), which makes intuitive sense in terms of distortion minimization.
 The total number of such partitionings is $\beta_q'\triangleq\sum_{p=1}^q {q-1 \choose p-1}=2^{q-1}$.
-This can be seen from the bijection between the partitionings with $p$ nonempty connected partitions and the binary strings of length $q-1$ and Hamming weight $p-1$, which implies that there are ${q-1 \choose p-1}$ such partitionings.
-Using again $q=256$ we now have $\beta_{256}'\sim 10^{76}$ possible partitionings, a noticeably smaller number with respect to the general case but still forbidding.
+This can be seen from the bijection between the support partitionings with $p$ nonempty connected partitions and the binary strings of length $q-1$ and Hamming weight $p-1$, which implies that there are ${q-1 \choose p-1}$ such partitionings.
+Using again $q=256$ we now have $\beta_{256}'\sim 10^{76}$ possible support partitionings, a noticeably smaller number than $\beta_{256}$ but still forbidding.